For financial year ending 31 March 2024

 Mary Ward Loreto Foundation: getting involved

-Peter Hugh Smith, our Chief Executive, became a trustee of the Mary Ward Loreto Foundation, which works in both Albania and the UK to help those most vulnerable to human trafficking, as well as providing immediate shelter and care to those rescued.
+Peter Hugh Smith, our Chief Executive, is a trustee of the Mary Ward Loreto Foundation, which works in both Albania and the UK to help those most vulnerable to human trafficking, as well as providing immediate shelter and care to those rescued.
 The foundation runs advice and service centres, youth employment programmes and education for community development.

 Accelerating CCLA’s initiative to tackle modern slavery in company supply chains